rubenmoor/obelisk-example/README.md

     > ob thunk unpack ./.obelisk/impl

-in order to apply local changes.
+in order to apply local changes to the obelisk library code.
 These changes add a `mysql` service to the deployment and do not affect obelisk at all.